Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Aye.
 And that was fookin’ *restrained.* If he really wanted to, he could kill Firth just like that."
 Powell snapped his fingers.
 "Maybe it’s good he sees that in himself, sometimes.
 It’ll absolutely be good for Firth."

 "You think?"
 Costello asked, deciding to grab a snack himself.
-"A wounded ego can set a guy back…"
+"A wounded ego can set a guy back..."

 "Not Firth.
 The thing to know about him, is he grew up the best there was.
 He’s got that mindset, through and through.
 If he’s ever to meet or beat Arés - and he may just be able to - then he needs to take himself much, much more seriously, and stop coasting on his natural ability."

 "The Crude resistance will start eventually, too.
 He’s running out of time."

 "Aye.
 And Arés will feel guilty about this little incident for a *long* while.
-He’ll probably be pushing Firth as hard as he can go… what’d you do with them, anyway?"
+He’ll probably be pushing Firth as hard as he can go... what’d you do with them, anyway?"

 "Confined to barracks, and they’re to PT themselves like they’re back in the pipeline until I say stop.
 I figure having explain to their wives why they’re going to have to fend for themselves for a while is gonna sting, too."